Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Introduction

 \section{Introduction}

-A network, or graph\footnote{The two names are used interchangeably in this paper.}, is a useful abstraction for a system composed by a number of single elements that have some pairwise relation among them.
-The simplified description of social, economic, biological, transportation systems, often very complex in nature, in terms of nodes and links attracted and still attracts an enormous amount of attention, in a number of different streams of literature~\citep{RevModPhys.74.47,bullmore2009complex,newman2010networks,jackson2010social,easley2010networks,allen2011networks}.
-Formally, a graph $G$ is a pair $ \left( V , E \right) $ where $V$ is a set of nodes and $E$ is a set of node pairs named links.
-The nodes are labelled and a link is identified by the pair of nodes it connects $(i,j)$.
-To each $G$, we can assign one adjacency matrix $\Y$ such that $\Yij = 1 $ if link $\tonde{i,j}$ is present in $E$ and $\Yij = 0 $ otherwise.
-In general, links may have an orientation and the corresponding adjacency matrix is not symmetric.
-In this case, network are dubbed directed networks.
-Moreover, if the elements of the adjacency matrix are allowed to be different from $0$ or $1$, one speaks of weighted networks.
-In the following, we will focus on directed networks, but will not consider the weighted variant.
+A network is a useful abstraction for a system composed of several single elements with some pairwise relations.
+The simplified description of social, economic, biological, and transportation systems, often very complex, in terms of nodes and links, attracted and still attracts an enormous amount of attention~\citep{RevModPhys.74.47,bullmore2009complex,newman2010networks,easley2010networks,allen2009networks}.
+Formally, a network $G$ is a pair $ \left( V, E \right) $ where $V$ is a set of nodes and $E$ is a set of node pairs named links.
+The nodes are labeled, and a link is identified by the pair of nodes it connects $(i,j)$.
+To each $G$, we can assign an adjacency matrix $\Y$ such that $\Yij = 1 $ if link $\tonde{i,j}$ is present in $E$ and $\Yij = 0 $ otherwise.
+Links may have orientations.
+The corresponding network is dubbed directed.
+If the elements of the adjacency matrix are allowed to be different from $0$ or $1$, one speaks of weighted networks.
+In the following, we will focus on directed networks rather than consider the weighted variant.